Getting started

 -

-Follow the step-by-step guide See Storefront Setup for a detailed walkthrough of using the GitHub template and configuring your environment.
+Follow the step-by-step guide See Create a storefront for a detailed walkthrough of using the GitHub template and configuring your environment.

 Running locally